petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-4-identity-management-and-sso/managing-clarity-business-partners-and-guests.md

 * Segment business partners based on type and industry
 * Maintain system performance

 Clarity works with a variety of business partners, including their distributors and suppliers, and eventually those business partners will need to log in to access special sections of the website.
-With this future need in mind, Clarity has asked that we provide this capability right from the beginning of the project.
+With this future need in mind, Clarity wants to enable this capability right from the beginning of the project.
 Additionally, they would like the ability to group or segment those business partners by their industry or type.

 And of course, they want to ensure that having additional users logging into the site doesn’t impact the overall site performance.